luloxi/Feet2Walk/README.md

 4. Walk NFT burn Functionality: Walk NFTs can be burnt to decrease the $FEET token price.

-- The decreasing power of Walk NFTs increases based on the number of steps counted since minting.
+- Walk NFTs contribute to decreasing the $FEET token price over time.

 5. FeetCoordinator Contract: Acts as the owner of both tokens and handles minting, burning, and ETH withdrawals by the owner.